To visit previous articles in this series:

 Things are different now.

 The greenrush, combined with a relatively small number of people who do what I do for a living, has resulted in plenty of knocks at my door.
 Each of these parties is interested in one thing: Launching a cannabis business in what promises to be a very rewarding industry segment.
 Especially for the organizations and cannapreneurs that have what it takes to survive in such a volatile—yet promising—market.

 The label “greenrush” aptly applies to the current nascent cannabis industry, centered mostly on the West Coast and in Denver (but let’s not discount East Coast newcomers Maine and Massachusetts).
 One of the most consistent themes I hear echoed by colleagues here in Los Angeles is that, while more cannabis businesses will fail during the next decade of legalization than will make it, those that forge sustainable, realistic business plans—and that have the human and financial resources necessary to consistently execute on them—stand to make a great deal of money.

-This perfect storm has resulted in a logical feeling of panic among prospective investors who fear they will be left behind if they don’t become established in the industry soon.
+This perfect storm has resulted in a logical feeling of panic among prospective investors who fear they will be left behind if they don’t soon become established in the industry.

 One of the most pressing issues for a new cannabis business—be it a small-budget solopreneur project or a multi-million dollar corporate effort—is the deadlines set by jurisdictions for submission of permit and license applications.
 It is these deadlines that are putting prospective cannabis businesses in a panic.

 My clients often solicit my opinion of the emerging cannabis industry.
 While simple terms simply don’t suffice in describing what is a very fractioned, disruptive, and even frenetic emerging industry, I often throw out the term “confusing.”